swharden/md2html-php/demo/website/readme.md

 # Markdown to HTML Demo

 Most of this page is text I copied from another project.
-It does a great job of demonstrating all the markdown can do!
+It does a great job of demonstrating what markdown can do!

 ![](../graphics/elephant.jpg)